yurigushiken/numbers_eeg_source/README.md

 # EEG Analysis Pipeline

-This directory contains a modernized, flexible, and reproducible workflow for conducting sensor-space and source-space EEG analyses, inspired by the methods in Jas et al. (2018).
+This is a workflow for sensor-space and source-space EEG analyses, inspired by the methods in Jas et al. (2018).

 ## Overview

-This project moves away from traditional ERP component analysis (e.g., measuring P1 or N1 amplitude in a pre-defined window) towards a data-driven, hypothesis-testing framework using non-parametric cluster-based permutation tests.
+In ths project we use non-parametric cluster-based permutation tests.

-**The core philosophy is to let the data reveal statistically significant differences without a priori assumptions about when or where effects will occur.** This method robustly controls for multiple comparisons across all time points, sensors, and source vertices.
+**The core philosophy is to let the data reveal statistically significant differences without a priori assumptions about when or where effects will occur.** This method controls for multiple comparisons across all time points, sensors, and source vertices.

 ## How it Works

-The analysis is controlled by a single, comprehensive YAML (`.yaml`) configuration file and executed by a single Python script.
+You can control the analysis with a single YAML (`.yaml`) configuration file and execute with a single Python script.
 The pipeline performs the following steps automatically:

 1.  **Load Config:** Parses the specified `.yaml` file.
 2.  **Load Data:** Gathers all required subject epoch files.